AP SENSING - LEADING THE WAY WITH PASSION

 AP Sensing offers distributed optical sensing technologies.

-Based on our HP/Agilent heritage, with over 25 years of fiber optic measurement leadership, we stand for top quality and well-designed solutions for distributed optical sensing (DTS, DAS, DVS).
-We are proud of our passionate focus on customer needs, our expertise, our highly-qualified employees, our worldwide offices, and a network of expert regional partners.
+Based on our HP/Agilent heritage, with over 35 years of fiber optic measurement leadership, we stand for top quality and well-designed solutions for distributed optical sensing (Distributed Temperature Sensing, Distributed Acoustic Sensing, Distributed Vibration Sensing).
+We are proud of our passionate focus on customer needs, our expertise, our highly-qualified employees, our worldwide offices, and a network of regional partners.
 Contact us today or click on your application area above to see what we can do for you!

 AP SENSING SUCCESS STORIES